8 Popular Types of Daifuku Mochi Rice Cake

 4 Modern Types of Daifuku Mochi

-Lastly, here are 4 types of Daifuku Mochi that are popular in modern times.
+Lastly, these four types of Daifuku Mochi are popular in modern times.

 Pudding Daifuku